KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 problem domains, it’s helpful to browse the data science competitions on Kaggle (https://kaggle.com); they showcase a wide range of problems and evaluation metrics.

+#### 4.5.3 Deciding on an evaluation protocol

+Once you know what you’re aiming for, you must establish how you’ll measure your current progress.
+We’ve previously reviewed three common evaluation protocols:
+ Maintaining a hold-out validation set—The way to go when you have plenty of data
+ Doing K-fold cross-validation—The right choice when you have too few samples for hold-out validation to be reliable
+ Doing iterated K-fold validation—For performing highly accurate model evaluation when little data is available Just pick one of these.
+In most cases, the first will work well enough.